Divorce and property – what are your options

 Depending on the circumstances of your separation, it may be that you choose not to change the legal or financial status of the house, even if one of you decides to move out.
 This could be the case if you have children nearing 18 who will be leaving shortly for college or university.

-Mediation can be a valuable service if you choose to continue to jointly own the property or if you need help with dividing your assets.
+Mediation can be a valuable service if you choose to continue jointly owning the property or if you need help with dividing your assets.
 You can find a local mediator on the Family Mediation Council website.

 Selling your house after divorce